khalid-atayee/cw-project/README.md

 ### a quick review about project requirements

 #### CodeWeekend v2 - A global platform to launch coding bootcamp chapters in different cities around the world.
-See fi.co for what I mean. fi.co is for founders.
-Building something similar for developers.

 ##### Must Haves
 ##### 1. A new responsive and easy to use website